pipiscrew/small_prjs/php_web_crawler/readme.md

 To have just one CRON job, the application using the `dacron.php`.
 Which inside calls the individual files exist to `assets` folder.
 Structured like this because each site has own logic.

-Afterwards the results appears when browse to `index.php`.
+Afterwards the results appear when browse to `index.php`.

 When on a **RSS aggregator** add this link
 `https://domain.com/index.php?id=1&rss=1`